The Kontatti corpus is made of semi-spontaneous dialogic data that allow the research team to work on discourse

 We also require participants to fill in a short sociolinguistic questionnaire in order to sketch a sociolinguistic profile of speakers and speech communities.

 You can download our Map Task model here and use it for your project: just let us know how it worked!

-You can download here our sociolinguistic questionnaire in Italian, German or Gardenese Ladin:
+If you are interested in our sociolinguistic questionnaire in Italian, German or Gardenese Ladin, you can download them: